(Pre-order it here!)

+Pre-order it here!)

 Cannabis 101: CHAPTER 1 Cannabis Throughout History

 Cannabis has been harvested since the beginning of time.
 The plant has been developed from its raw form for industrial, medical, and recreational purposes.
-It is a plant whose flower can be dried, crushed, and smoked to get high.
+Flower from the plant is dried, crushed, and smoked to get high.
 “High” is both the colloquial and technical term to describe what happens when an individual consumes the plant, typically by smoking but can also be taken in the form of marijuana concentrates.
 Its stalks produce a wide variety of industrial products.
-The industrial form of cannabis is called hemp.
+The industrial form of cannabis is known as hemp.
 The federal government uses the term “marijuana” to refer to cannabis that gets you high, and “hemp” to refer to cannabis used for industrial purposes that cannot get you high.
 Hemp is like marijuana the way Poodles and Dobermans are both dogs.

 Cannabis 101: The cultivation of cannabis originated in ancient Taiwan and China.
 From there, it went to India and then slowly spread across the planet.
 (There’s a reason some call it weed.)
 Ancient civilizations, including the Ancient Greeks and others, used it.
 Proponents maintain that specific Bible passages refer to cannabis.
 For example, scholars have argued that cannabis was one of the ingredients God instructed Moses to use when creating Holy Oil for the priests of the Israelites during rituals.